ymcaPrabhu/MS-101T00-Microsoft-365-Mobility-and-Security/Instructions/Labs/LAB_AK_07_Lab7_Ex1_Implement_AIP.md

 7. In LON-CL2, you should be logged into **Outlook on the Web** as **Lynne Robbins** from a previous lab exercise.
 Sign out as Lynne and then navigate to **https://outlook.office365.com** and sign back in as Joni Sherman (**JoniS@M365xZZZZZZ.onmicrosoft.com**, where ZZZZZZ is the tenant suffix ID provided by your lab hosting provider) with a password of **Pa55w.rd**.

-8. In Joni’s **Inbox** in **Outlook on the web**, select the email that Holly just sent her, and then select the attached **ProtectedDocument.docx** file to open it.
+8. In Joni’s **Inbox** in **Outlook on the web**, select the email that Holly just sent her, and then select **Open** file to open it.

-9. You should receive an error message indicating that the file is protected by Information Rights Management (IRM); therefore, you must use Microsoft Word to open it.
-Select the **X** in the upper right-hand corner of the larger window to close it.
+9. You should receive an notification indicating that the file is protected

 10. This will return you to **Outlook on the web** with the email still displayed in the right-hand pane.
 In the body of the email, the document appears in a tile, with a drop-down arrow in the lower right corner of the tile.
 Select the drop-down arrow, and in the menu, select **Download**.